Getting overdraft protection

 Keep track of your account balance

-Consider how often you make banking transactions such as:
+Consider how often you make transactions like:

 - online purchases with your debit card